If an incident occurs, you may need to stay inside or possibly leave your home. Do you know what you'd need?

 - grab your emergency kit and household emergency plan

 - make your home safe

 - turn off electricity, gas and water supplies

 - where possible, tune in to local radio for emergency advice and instructions

-Please refer to ‘What to do in an emergency’ for more advice on what to do during an incident.
+Please refer to the ‘What to do in an incident’ section above. for more advice on what to do during an incident.

 When you reach your temporary location